 Next, you need to write your blog post and optimize it for search..
 By following basic on-page SEO principles, you can optimize your blogs for ranking on the first page of Google.

 SEO Blogging Resources:

-Whether it’s status updates, sharing business news, or writing thought pieces, creating content on LinkedIn is a powerful lead generation tool.
+Whether it’s status updates, sharing business news, or writing thought pieces, creating content for social media is a powerful lead generation tool.

-You can tag your posts with hashtags to boost your reach, and the more engagement it gets, the more the algorithm will push your content out to a wider audience.
+You can tag your posts with hashtags to boost your reach, and the more engagement it gets, the more the algorithm pushes your content out to a larger audience.